Struki84/exa/claude_search.md

 This guide will show you how to properly set up and use Anthropic's and Exa's API client, and utilize Claude's function calling or "tool use" feature to perform Exa search integration.

 ### What this guide covers
+### What this guide covers
-- installing the prerequisit packages
+- Installing the prerequisite packages
-- setting up API keys as environment variables
+- Setting up API keys as environment variables
-- explain how Claude's "tool use" feature works
+- Explaining how Claude's "tool use" feature works
-- explain how to use Exa within the tool call
+- Explaining how to use Exa within the tool use feature

 ## Guide
 ### 1. Pre-requisites and installation